 Our top tips

 1. Know your limits – ensure you know the hand luggage restrictions for the airline(s) you are travelling with, especially if you are connecting from one to another or if you are returning on a different carrier.
 These can vary and it will affect bag size, number of bags allowed and whether there is any weight limit. easyJet, for example, will accept any weight as long as you can lift it whereas Ryanair is strict on the one piece, maximum weight of 10kg rule.

 We have teamed up with Flylite to bring you a special discount on luggage that is ideal for travelling with hand baggage only.
 Not only do you save on hold baggage charges of up to £60 each way on Ryanair if you stick to the 10kg limit, you can also save 25% on the price of these excellent luggage solutions.

-Choose from a range including two sizes of foldaway cabin bags, two sizes of trolley cabin bags or a rucksack for the cabin as well as hold baggage options all made of lightweight materials to maximise the items you want to pack.
+Choose from a range including two sizes of foldaway cabin bags, two sizes of trolley cabin bags or a rucksack for the cabin as well as a foldaway wheeled holdall option all made of lightweight materials to maximise the items you want to pack.

 Prices start from as little as £15 for small foldaway bag excluding our exclusive 25% discount offer and you’ll get a free foldaway rucksack with any order you make.

-For full details click here here and quote the code TSM to obtain your discount online or over the phone.
+For full details click here and quote the code TSM to obtain your discount online or over the phone.